moaaz-bhnas/recommended-restaurants/README.md

-## Recommended Restaurants
+# Recommended Restaurants
-An app that helps you find the restaurants in a certain area you choose ordered by their rates, along with some useful information about each (category, rating, address, number ..)
+An app that helps you find the restaurants in a certain area you choose ordered by their rates, along with some useful information about each (category, rating, address, number ..).

+## Quality Standards
+- The project is fully accessible (friendly for disabled people and interactive elements like buttons are operable using keyboard only).
+- Cross-browser compatible (Works on most common browsers available, including IE).

 ## Live
 https://moaaz-bhnas.github.io/recommended-restaurants/